 What can be done to prevent this?

-- Fairtrade helps to make cocoa farming more sustainable through payment of the Fairtrade Premium which farmers can invest in business or community projects, allowing them to be able to better provide for themselves and their communities.
+- Fairtrade helps to make cocoa farming more sustainable through payment of the Fairtrade Premium, an additional sum which farmers can choose to invest in business or community projects, allowing them to be able to better provide for themselves and their communities.

 - In 2015-16, Fairtrade cocoa farmers earned more than £21.7 million (a remarkable jump of 33%) in Fairtrade Premiums and almost a quarter was invested in directly supporting farming families meet their daily needs.

-So when you are next choosing chocolate, look for the Fairtrade mark to know that you are contributing to the sustainability of the UK’s favourite treat.
+Fairtrade is the world’s most trusted and recognised ethical mark.
+So when you are next choosing chocolate and cocoa, look for the FAIRTRADE Mark and know that you are contributing to the sustainability of the UK’s favourite treat.